tfabris/BlueGigaEmpeg/README.md

 IMPORTANT: Use extreme care when cutting JP4.
 Make sure not to peel up the pads.
 There are two traces running to the USB side of the JP4 pad and if you peel up the pad or the traces, your board will no longer work correctly.

-On the BetzTechnik board, carefully desolder the 470uF capacitor at C16, but only do this AFTER successfully updating the chip's firmware to the latest version.
-Remember the capacitor's direction, and save the capacitor for later, in case you need to do a firmware update later.
-Use extreme care when desoldering C16.
-Make sure not to peel up the pads.

 On the BetzTechnik board, set the "Smd_2_pole_switch" to the "down" position (looking at the board so that the board's silkscreen name is readable) which